Tank Williams: New England Patriots

 Williams signed a one-year contract with the New England Patriots on March 5, 2008.
 Williams sustained a severe injury to his knee in training camp which caused him to be put on injured reserve, ending his season.
 Williams was re-signed by the Patriots on March 16, 2009.
 He was released on August 25 when the team signed third-round pick Tyrone McKenzie.

 NFL statistics

+Coaching career

+In July, 2024, Williams was hired at his alma mater, Stanford as a defensive quality control analyst.